DDev247/lunafrost-messenger/README.md

 # How to use
 ## This is a experimental bot.
 Your account may or may not be suspended because of this.
 Use with caution
+### It might also break randomly when the site is updated because selectors will be broken.
+You can fix it yourself or wait for me to fix it
 With that out of the way, here's how to get it running:

 ### Clone the git repo